ScreenX: Four-sided ScreenX

-CGV, in collaboration with its subsidiary CJ 4DPLEX, opened the world's first four-sided ScreenX theater at the CGV Yongsan Park Mall in South Korea on January 24, 2025.
+CGV, in collaboration with its subsidiary CJ 4DPlex, opened the world's first four-sided ScreenX theater at the CGV Yongsan Park Mall in South Korea on January 24, 2025.
 In addition to the front, left, and right screens standard for the ScreenX format, it also has a screen on the ceiling.
 It is also the first ScreenX theater in South Korea to feature Dolby Atmos sound technology, offering a more immersive and rich sound experience.
 In addition, all seats are equipped with recliners, allowing use of the four-sided screen with a wider field of view.

+RealD partnership

+On December 17, 2025, CJ 4DPlex and RealD announced a strategic partnership where they integrate RealD 3D technology into ScreenX theaters to deliver "a next-level premium theatrical experience that surrounds audiences in expanded visuals and crystal-clear depth."
+Their partnership has scaled rapidly with Regal Cinemas that holiday season, in commemoration with the release of Avatar: Fire and Ash.
+This dual format offers filmmakers "a broader creative canvas and moviegoers a new level of spectacle that can only be experienced in theatres."

 Reception

 Box office

 Since 2018, ScreenX technology has been successful at worldwide box offices, following the successful panoramic release of Marvel Studios's Black Panther.
 It has grossed a combined total of over $40 million throughout the year through films released in the panoramic format.

-In 2022, ScreenX has achieved even more box office success, with Top Gun: Maverick as the highest-grossing release.
+In 2022, ScreenX achieved even more box office success, with Top Gun: Maverick as the highest-grossing release.